Catch and Release (2006 film): Soundtrack

 AllMusic gave the soundtrack 2.5 out of 5.

 Reception

 Box office

 The film grossed $15,539,051 in the United States and $456,458 in other territories, making it a bomb at the box office.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 22% based on 134 reviews, with an average rating of 4.5/10.
-The website's consensus reads, "A romantic dramedy with boring, stock characters and contrived situations."
-Metacritic gave a score of 43 out of 100 based on 28 reviews, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade B.

 Lael Loewenstein of Variety called it "Neither as bad as its early buzz and January berth would suggest nor as good as it should have been".
 The film received "Two Thumbs Up" from Richard Roeper and guest critic Govindini Murty on At the Movies with Ebert & Roeper.
 Even with most of the reviews being negative, a number of critics praised the performance given by Smith.